I’ve been blogging since 2010, but I didn’t realize that you could earn money just from blogging. Sounds crazy right?

 Well I took on 2 part time jobs.

 - I did painting estimates for a painter I knew.
 I’m good with color and know a lot about home decor, so it worked well.
+Later, I added painting to my blog.

 - I did some freelancing.
 Specifically, I blogged and did SEO for some local businesses.
 I usually had 2 to 3 clients at a time.
 Some were long term and some were one off or two off projects.